Azure-Samples/azure-ml-federated-learning/docs/provisioning/silo_vnet_newstorage.md

 In this scenario, the silo's blob storage account's networking settings are such that **public network access is disabled** (`publicNetworkAccess:false`).
 The compute can access it thanks to the private endpoint, and the UAI being given R/W permissions to the storage.

+> :point_up: **Why is it relevant?** According to docs on [private endpoints for Azure Storage](https://learn.microsoft.com/en-us/azure/storage/common/storage-private-endpoints):
+> _You can use private endpoints for your Azure Storage accounts to allow clients on a virtual network (VNet) to securely access data over a Private Link.
+The private endpoint uses a separate IP address from the VNet address space for each storage account service. **Network traffic between the clients on the VNet and the storage account traverses over the VNet and a private link on the Microsoft backbone network, eliminating exposure from the public internet**._
+>
+> _Using private endpoints for your storage account enables you to:_
+> * _Secure your storage account by configuring the storage firewall to block all connections on the public endpoint for the storage service._
+> * _Increase security for the virtual network (VNet), by enabling you to block exfiltration of data from the VNet._

 In addition, the compute can interact with the orchestrator storage account, through public network, the UAI being also given R/W permissions to the orchestrator storage.

 ## Create a compute and storage pair for the orchestrator